- Follow already & not yet on WordPress.com

 Category Archives: Social Issues

 Each year I set myself a goal to read 52 books — one per week.
-Most years I don’t hit the mark but I read exactly 52 books in 2018 and by the time I finish my current read, I’ll … Continue reading →
+Most years I don’t hit the mark, but it’s a worthy goal nonetheless.
+Last year, I crushed it by reading 62 books.
+Believe it or … Continue reading →